aws-ia/ecs-blueprints/README.md

 This repository has 3 main folders

-* [modules](./modules): Each module is a collection one or more resources that are used together to address specific needs.
-For example, [ecs-service](./modules/ecs-service) has resources for ECS service definition, task definition, task related IAM roles, and autoscaling.
-These resources are often used together in defining an ECS service.
+* [modules](./terraform/modules/): Each module is a collection one or more resources that are used together to address specific needs.
 If you are going to contribue new modules, that is, commonly used group of resources, then put them in the *modules* folder.
-* [examples](./examples) (aka solution blueprints): This folder contains solution blueprints that are meant to address end-to-end requirements for specific scenarios.
+* [examples](./terraform/fargate-examples/) (aka solution blueprints): This folder contains solution blueprints that are meant to address end-to-end requirements for specific scenarios.
 If you are looking to contribute new blueprints, put them in the *examples* folder.
 * [application-code](./application-code): These are just sample applications used in the examples.
 Currently, these applications are basic but we encourage contributing more real world applications that can help uncover specific aspects of containerized applications.
 For example, an application that can be used to test autoscaling, or an application that has long running sessions and would work better with blue/green deployments.

 ## Support & Feedback